Culture of Kyrgyzstan: Cuisine

 The cuisine of Kyrgyzstan is similar in many respects to that of its neighbors.
 Traditional Kyrgyz food revolves around mutton and horse meat, as well as various dairy products.
 The cooking techniques and major ingredients have been strongly influenced by the nation's nomadic way of life.
 Thus, most cooking techniques are conducive to the long-term preservation of food.
 Mutton (lamb) is the favorite meat, although many Kyrgyz are unable to afford it regularly.

-Kyrgyzstan is home to many different nationalities and their various cuisines.
+Kyrgyzstan is home to many nationalities and their various cuisines.
 In larger cities, such as Bishkek, Osh, Jalal-Abad, and Karakol, various national and international cuisines can be found.
 On the road and in the villages, the cuisine tends to be standard Kyrgyz dishes, liberally flavored with oil or sheep fat, which are considered both delicious and healthy by the local population.

 Pilaf (paloo) is the national dish in Kyrgyzstan.
 Green tea is considered the national beverage.